BME-MIT-IET/iet-hf-2022-urak/doc/manual_analylis_report.md

   * Fixed dpendency issues realated to Room (again)
   * Upgraded project to Gradle 7.1.3
   * Found some todos, I could only do a few:
     * Added Toast message for connection errors
+    * Added on the fly loading of images from URL suing Coil
+    * Changed how rockets without pictures appear